 I always hesitate to call this category “low budget” because it can seem insulting.
 While I am all for getting high quality pieces, there are times that you need to purchase a “budget friendly” piece and sometimes, you just see something that is cute and inexpensive and it meets your short-term needs.
 I own a few to this day, but the key word here is “short-term”.
 These are not pieces that you will be able to recover and use for many years.

-I’m going to say the cost this is category is <$750.
+I’m going to say the cost of accent chairs in this is category is <$750.
 Some of you, dear readers, may be fainting at the though of a $750 chair falling into the “budget friendly” category, but from a quality standpoint items in this category will be lower quality.
 This is where you’ll find seating from places like Ashley Home Furnishing, Rooms to Go, Badcock, Target, Ikea, etc. There even some stores you really want to believe sell “higher” quality furniture, like West Elm.

 I will be honest, I almost never specify goods from this category.
 One reason is that I cannot buy this type of furniture at wholesale.
 Almost all of the furniture I specify these days is from a wholesale vendors.
 There are several reasons I do this, but primarily it is because I have more control over pricing and how the goods are delivered from the vendor to my client.
 I have on occasion specified something from West Elm or other “online” vendors, but only when these conditions are met: